Little cake in there during the top-of-the-hour break, a vegan cake.

 Here is my fantasy.

-If you do, and this is rough, but it's close enough for talk show work.
+If you do, this is rough, but it's close enough for talk show work.

 You find that the distance from the southern area of Lebanon to Haifa is pretty damn close to the distance from southern Lebanon to Damascus.

-Now, wouldn't it be cool, ladies and gentlemen, if Israeli commandos snuck in there under the cover of darkness and and seized one of those rocket launchers in Lebanon, aimed it 90 degrees to the left or at Damascus, and then pulled a trigger.
+Now, wouldn't it be cool, ladies and gentlemen, if Israeli commandos snuck in there under the cover of darkness and seized one of those rocket launchers in Lebanon, aimed it 90 degrees to the left or at Damascus, and then pulled a trigger?

-Wouldn't you love headline Stray Hezbollah Rocket hits Damascus?
+Wouldn't you love the headline, stray Hezbollah rocket hits Damascus?

-Hey, you know there's stranger things than this uh that could happen.
+Hey, you know, there's stranger things than this that could happen.

-Folks, I was in Connecticut uh for a lot of last week.
+Folks, I was in Connecticut for a lot of last week.

-It's it's uh uh one of the finest golf clubs, courses as well that I've been to.
+It's one of the finest golf clubs, courses as well that I've been to.

-Went to Martha's Vineyard, went to Newport, played Newport Country Club, which is where the LPGA uh uh U.S. Open, the women's U.S. Open was uh this year, and then where base of operations was the Country Club of Fairfield.
+to Martha's Vineyard, went to Newport, played Newport Country Club, which is where the LPGA U.S. Open, the Women's U.S. Open was this year.

-But didn't have a whole lot of political conversation this trip because I've gotten it out of the way on previous trips, but it did come up now and then about Joe Lieberman.
+But didn't have a whole lot of political conversation this trip because I've gotten that out of the way on previous trips.

-And you know what's what's happening with Lieberman is that the Democratic base is trying to run him out of the United States Senate.
+And, you know, what's happening with Lieberman is that the Democratic base is trying to run him out of the United States Senate.

-And they've got this media tycoon who has literal literally no political experience whatsoever.
+And they've got this media tycoon who has literally no political experience whatsoever.

 We got to thinking about this, though.

-What if Lieberman says he's going to run as an independent if he loses the primary?
+Because Lieberman says he's going to run as an independent if he loses the primary.

 Well, let's take that a step further.